chuntungli/TrainingInferno/README.md

 # TrainingInferno
-A mini game built with Cocos2d
+A mini game built using Cocos2d for iOS